Thulium-Drake/ansible-role-netbox/README.md

 - The system can access Github to download the desired version
 - All media, reports and scripts are stored on the local machine

-Check [defaults/main.yml](the default file) for all configurable options
+Check [the defaults file](defaults/main.yml) for all configurable options